danicat/pacgo/README.md

 ## Compatibility

 This tutorial has been tested on both Linux and Mac OSX environments.
-For Windows environments you may need to install a terminal emulator.
+For Windows environments you may need to install a terminal emulator, like [Git BASH](https://gitforwindows.org/).

 Please beware that since it relies on the terminal rendering the "graphics" it could produce different results for different kinds of terminals.
 If you have an issue feel free to raise it so we can find a proper solution, naming both your OS and terminal names and versions.